Discover the amazing city and its magnificent villas

 Together with those of Gabii and Palestrina, it was part of the great sanctuaries with theater-temple in Lazio, and was one of the most important sacred complexes of Roman republican architecture.

-Built in the 2nd century BC, it was a scenographic structure of imposing dimensions, built with a series of terraces overlooking the Aniene river, along an ancient transhumance route which later became the via Tiburtina.
+Built in the 2nd century BC, it was dedicated to the patron god of ancient Tibur.
+It was a scenographic structure of imposing dimensions, built with a series of terraces overlooking the Aniene river, along an ancient transhumance route which later became the via Tiburtina.
 The road, which was in fact incorporated into the complex, crossed it in a monumental masonry gallery (the so-called Via Tecta).

 The sanctuary, with a rectangular plan (188 x 140 m), measured 3000 m2 and was divided into three main buildings: the theater, which exploited the natural slope of the land and could hold up to 3,600 spectators, a large square bordered by arcades and the temple itself.
 The terraces, arcades and colonnades formed a majestic scenography around the temple which rose on a high podium.